 |

-| Shoyu, Wasabi and Gari Shoyu (soy sauce), ground wasabi (mountain-grown Japanese horseradish) and gari (pickled ginger, sharp and slightly sweet) are intended to be used in moderation.
+Shoyu, Wasabi and Gari Shoyu (Japanese soy sauce), pure ground wasabi (a delicately pungent, mountain-grown Japanese root) and gari (pickled ginger, sharp and slightly sweet) are intended to be used in moderation.
 More than a touch of shoyu, for example, upsets the delicate balance of tastes.
-Also, avoid mixing the wasabi in the shoyu—allow the distinct flavors of the fish, rice and condiments to “meet each other” rather than blend.
-If you like, eat a small piece of gari to refresh your palate for the next kind of fish.
-Use the gari sparingly and do not put it on your sushi or sashimi, as it will wipe out the flavors of the rice and fish. |
+Avoid mixing the wasabi in the shoyu—allow the distinct flavors of the fish, rice and condiments to “meet each other” rather than blend.
+If you like, eat a piece of gari to refresh your palate for the next kind of fish.
+Use the gari sparingly and avoid putting it on your sushi or sashimi (or in your shoyu), as it will overwhelm the flavors of the rice and fish. |

 |

 Sashimi | Begin your meal by cleaning your hands with the warm, moist oshibori (hand cloth).
 Pour a small amount of shoyu into your shoyu dish.
-If you like, take a little bit of wasabi between the tips of your chopsticks, and then pick up a single slice of fish.
-Dip only the edge of your sashimi into the shoyu and place the entire slice in your mouth to eat. | Between bites of sashimi, enjoy a bit of seaweed or tsuma (paper-thin ribbons of daikon—white radish).
-The daikon provides a refreshing, subtle peppery note. |
+If you like, take a bit of wasabi between the tips of your chopsticks and put it on top of a piece of sashimi.
+Then pick up the piece of sashimi with your chopsticks, dip only the edge into the shoyu, and place the entire slice in your mouth. | Between bites of sashimi and depending on which accompaniments the sushi chef provides, enjoy some tsuma (paper-thin ribbons of daikon—giant white radish), kaiware (daikon sprouts) or seaweed.
+You may also add a bit of tsuma, kaiware or seaweed (but just one at a time) to the top of piece of sashimi to eat together.
+The daikon provides a refreshing but subtle peppery note. |

 |